 Markus Ludwig is Professor of Economics, especially Empirical Economics and Econometrics at the TU Braunschweig.
-In his research he uses econometric methods to address research questions related to development and health economics, international and interregional integration as well as climate economics.
+In his research he uses econometric methods to address research questions related to health and development, economic integration, long-run growth and economic history as well as political economy.

 - "Roman Transport Network Connectivity and Economic Integration", with Matthias Flückiger, Erik Hornung, Mario Larch and Allard Mees.
 R&R at the Review of Economic Studies.
 CEPR Discussion Paper No. 13838.

 - "Home Bias in International Emissions Trading: Indirect Evidence on Transaction Costs in the EU ETS” (2018), with Beat Hintermann

 - "Temperature and Child Health in Sub-Saharan Africa", with Matthias Flückiger.